 Myths, Mummies, and Mysteries

 Register for FYS 101 12

-Tammy Krygier, Ph.D., adjunct professor of archaeology
+Tammy Krygier, Ph.D., visiting assistant professor of art

 In this course students will be introduced to the world of the Ancient Egyptians.
 We will begin by studying Egyptian religion and mythology in order to better understand how the Egyptians perceived their world.
 While many believe that the Egyptians were a people focused solely upon death, they were in fact a culture obsessed with life and the continuation of life after death.
 Turning to archaeology and modern Egyptological scholarship, we will study mummification and tomb design, and discuss the meaning of burial rituals in Egyptian society.
 Lastly, we will consider how Ancient Egyptians have been depicted in pop culture, from works of fiction to films.

 Kelly Wolfe, B.S.N., M.S., assistant professor of nursing

 What do nurses do?
 How did the profession start?
 Would nursing be a good profession for me?
 If you have ever asked yourself these questions, then Beyond ER: Becoming a Nurse is the FYS for you.
 This class will explore the foundations and the often-controversial issues associated with nursing as a profession as well as the evolution of nursing to its current autonomous practice.